devicons/devicon/CONTRIBUTING.md

                 {
                     "base": "original", // here is the base version that we will upload to Icomoon "alias": "plain" // this is its alias.
 Our script will create a reference so users can search using "original" or "plain" for this icon
-                    // note that you don't provide aliases for the svg version.
+                    // note that you don't provide aliases for the SVG version.
 If "original" can't be made into a font, there's no need to provide it with a plain alias
                     // note that this is now optional.
 You do not need to create aliases from now on.
 The attribute needs to stay though.
                 }
               ]